After Michigan school shooting, experts question what could have prevented it

 Trained psychologists are no better than chance at predicting which of their patients will commit a violent act, said Jonathan Metzl, director of the Department of Medicine, Health and Society at Vanderbilt University.

 “Where do you draw the line?”
 Metzl asked.
-“It’s easy in retrospect, but at the time there are so many kids who voice threats or despair or all kinds of flashing-red warning signs.
+“It’s easy in retrospect, but at the time there are so many kids who voice threats, or despair or all kinds of flashing-red warning signs.
 Where do you draw the line?”

 “I’m not ready to blame the school in this case without knowing more,” he said.
 He added that Oxford officials faced a particularly challenging situation because the parents were not cooperative and did not tell them that their son had access to a gun.